garagesteve1155/LLM_Reasoning_Engine/README.md

 The progress bar reflects each internal pass so you know the model hasn’t frozen.
 Prompts and responses are labelled in the chat pane.

+You must have Mistral 7B Instruct v0.3 already saved to a folder on your computer.

 ## Quick start
 ```bash
 git clone https://github.com/garagesteve1155/mistral-reasoning-gui